Skip to main content

 Step 10: Create (or source) design assets

-Visual elements like images, logos, and infographics engage audiences more effectively than text alone.
-Invest time and resources into creating or sourcing attractive design assets to accompany your content.
+Visual elements engage audiences better than text alone.
+Create or source attractive design assets that:

 • Communicate information efficiently